 You came here for the taters, I know.
 But STILL… I mean…THE Cubs won the World Series!
 Someone pinch meeee!

 OK OK.
 So.
-These Basil Pesto Twice Baked Sweet Potatoes are actually what we were munching on when the Cubbies bounced back with a 3-2 win over the Indians.
+These Cheesy Twice Baked Sweet Potatoes with Basil Pesto are actually what we were munching on when the Cubbies bounced back with a 3-2 win over the Indians.
 And, because we Cub fans are extremely superstitious, I feel that my sweet potatoes helped them win. 😅😅😅 This is MY dream… let’s respect that. 😉

 Today we’re going to dress up the classic twice baked sweet potatoes with a beautiful pesto sauce, some cheese, a little more cheese, toasted pine nuts, and tangy marinara.
 Flavor flavor flavor.